 While those concerns are valid, gathering detailed information on sexual orientation and gender identity is not new and will become increasingly more common.
-Recent federal and state laws require the collection of this data in population health surveys.9 This new requirement is intended to facilitate identification of health issues and the reduction of health disparities among LGBTQ communities.
-Gathering this data is consistent with key recommendations in Healthy People 2020, the 2011 Institute of Medicine report on LGBTQ health issues and research gaps, and the federal government's implementation of the Patient Protection and Affordable Care Act.10 identification and sexual orientation data for years and have developed guidelines for the work.11 In 2013, the San Francisco Department of Public Health issued guidelines for collecting and reporting sexual orientation and gender identity data (see "Sexual Orientation and Gender Identity Data Collection in San Francisco" on the next page).
-The Commission's regulations parallel the two-part question approach developed by San Francisco.
+Recent federal and state laws require the collection of this data in population health surveys.
+This new requirement is intended to facilitate identification of health issues and the reduction of health disparities among LGBTQ communities.
+Gathering this data is consistent with key recommendations in Healthy People 2020, the 2011 Institute of Medicine report on LGBTQ health issues and research gaps, and the federal government's implementation of the Patient Protection and Affordable Care Act.
+10

 Despite this trend, most counties have not established policies and procedures for gathering this information.
 Fortunately, some counties have considerable experience gathering detailed demographic information, including data on sexual orientation and gender identity.
-The City and County of San Francisco and San Mateo County have been collecting gender
+The City and County of San Francisco and San Mateo County have been collecting gender identity and sexual orientation data for years and have developed guidelines for the work.11 In 2013, the San Francisco Department of Public Health issued guidelines for collecting and reporting sexual orientation and gender identity data (see below).
+The Commission's regulations parallel the two-part question approach developed by San Francisco.

 Despite these models, the vast majority of California counties lack the protocols and guidelines in place in San Francisco and San Mateo.
 To benefit from the work done in those counties and elsewhere, the state should support peer-to-peer learning.
-This would help each county develop protocols for the effective and culturally sensitive gathering The New York City Commission on Human Rights has made it illegal to discriminate on the basis of gender identity and gender expression in the workplace, in public spaces, and in housing -and identified 31 different gender identities.
+This would help each county develop protocols for the effective and culturally sensitive gathering of data.